microlinkhq/www/src/pages/docs/sdk/parameters/set-data.md

 <Microlink url='https://instagram.com/p/Bt6EMQhHHIr/' setData={{title: 'SENTRY ACTIVATED' }}/>

-When an `object` is passed to `setData`, the custom data provided will be merged with the original data.
+When an <Type children='<object>'/> is passed to `setData`, the custom data provided will be merged with the original data.

-If you need a more granular control, you can pass a `function`.
+If you need a more granular control, you can pass a <Type children='<function>'/>.

-In that case, the `function` receives the data fetched internally as the first argument, and you need to return the data you want to mount.

 ```jsx
 import Microlink from '@microlink/react'